 - Uptime maintenance tasks i.e. caring for your SIEM as well as storage – backups, updates, minor troubleshooting, etc.

 - SIEM rule tuning, reports creation, dashboard customization, new log source integration, and other ongoing SIEM tasks

 - Periodic training and related staff time costs

 Getting Your Full ROI from your AlienVault USM

-We engage many clients that have invested in AlienVault’s USM, but they are not getting the full return on their investment.
-The challenge for internal IT is juggling the continuous tuning and alarm investigations as well as handling the competing demands of your organization’s existing needs.
+We engage many clients that invested in AlienVault’s USM, but they are not getting the full return on their investment.
+Internal IT is juggling continuous tuning, alarm investigations, and handling the demands of your organization’s existing needs.
 At Sedara, we augment our customers’ internal teams to flexibly co-manage or fully manage their AlienVault USM.
 We constantly tune their systems, investigate alarms, and advise on security issues they otherwise would not be aware of.